-The Outer Banks area is rich in history.
+The Outer Banks holds a rich history.
 It’s home to the site of the Wright brothers’ first flight, which drastically changed the way our world travels.
 A little further back, the Outer Banks has connections to pirates, including the infamous Blackbeard and his crew.
-The Outer Banks also hold the mystery of America’s first colonists who disappeared without a trace.
+The barrier islands also hold the mystery of America’s first colonists who disappeared without a trace.
 Fortunately, with an area so steeped in history, you don’t have to look far to find historical sites and museums dedicated to the Outer Banks’ fascinating past!
 Here are our favorite places to discover Outer Banks history.

-5 of the Best Ways to Learn More About Outer Banks History
+Here Are the 5 Best Places to Discover Outer Banks History

 Visit the Wright Brothers National Memorial to see a replica of the Wright Brothers plane and learn about Orville and Wilbur’s quest for flight.
 The site provides an entertaining history of how the two brothers from Ohio changed the world and became a crucial part of Outer Banks history.
 The Wright Brothers National Memorial is located in Kill Devil Hills and is part of the National Parks.